Chinese carrier jets lock fire-control radar on Japanese fighters near Okinawa

 A rare radar lock-on over the Miyako–Okinawa corridor exposes how Taiwan tensions are pulling Japan and China into a high‑risk air and sea confrontation.

-The radar incidents capped a month of intensifying friction triggered by new Prime Minister Sanae Takaichi’s November 7 remarks that a Chinese use of force against Taiwan could create a “survival‑threatening situation” justifying Japanese military involvement under collective self‑defense laws.
-China responded with diplomatic protests, travel and study warnings for its citizens, increased coast guard and drone activity around the Senkaku Islands and Japan’s southwestern islands, and a fresh coast guard standoff with Japan on December 2.
-Against a backdrop of hundreds of annual Japanese scrambles against Chinese aircraft and expanding Chinese carrier drills through the Miyako Strait, the Okinawa radar lock-ons have raised concerns in Tokyo, Washington, Canberra, and Taipei that a miscalculation in this crowded air–sea corridor could rapidly drag multiple powers into a crisis over Taiwan and the East China Sea.
+The incidents followed a month of intensifying friction after Prime Minister Sanae Takaichi said on November 7 that a Chinese military move against Taiwan could justify Japanese involvement under collective self-defense laws.
+China responded with diplomatic protests, travel warnings, increased coast guard and drone activity around the Senkaku Islands, and a standoff with Japan on December 2.
+Against hundreds of annual scrambles and expanding Chinese carrier drills through the Miyako Strait, the lock-ons have raised concerns in Tokyo, Washington, Canberra, and Taipei that a miscalculation could drag multiple powers into a crisis over Taiwan and the East China Sea.

 Number of separate instances on December 6, 2025, in which Chinese J-15s from Liaoning intermittently directed fire-control radar at Japanese F-15s near Okinawa.